SparqleSim/PauliPropagation.jl/README.md

 ## Upcoming Features
 This package is still work-in-progress.
 You will probably find certain features that you would like to have and that are currently missing.\
 Here are some features that we want to implement in the future.
 Feel free to contribute!
 - **GPU acceleration**.
 Since version `0.7`, we provide a PauliPropagationCUDA extension in `ext/`.
-So far, it only works with `PauliRotation` gates and is not yet maximally performant.
+So far, it only works with `PauliRotation` gates and is not yet performant.
-- **Stochastic evolution**.
-Propagation methods are mainly memory-limited.
-We aim to change this and introduce time vs memory trade-offs.

 ## How to contribute
 We have a Slack channel `#pauli-propagation` in the [Julia Slack](https://join.slack.com/t/julialang/shared_invite/zt-2zljxdwnl-kSXbwuwFHeERyxSD3iFJdQ).